marq24/emacberry.com/gpsl2man.md

 In the past I have used a total different approach to create & work on websites - by make use of [Jekyll](https://github.com/jekyll/jekyll) I hope it will become easier to participate in the creation process of this manual.
-You will find on top of every page a _<i class="fa fa-pencil"></i> Improve this page_ link that will bring you to the public GitHub repository.
+You will find on top of every page a _<i class="fa-solid fa-pen-to-square"></i>&nbsp;Improve this page_ link that will bring you to the public GitHub repository.

 ## Current Limitations